 Preparing Your Seeds for Storage is Important

 How you prepare and store your seeds can be as important to their eventual viability as how they were grown.
-Seeds must be carefully dried and then stored under the proper conditions in order to give them the best chances of germinating and producing healthy plants when they are planted.
+Seeds must be carefully dried and then stored under the proper conditions in order to give them the best chances of germinating and producing healthy plants.
 Luckily, all the needs of seeds are easily provided once you are aware of their requirements.

 For purposes of storage, there are basically two types of seed: ‘desiccation-tolerant’ and ‘desiccation-intolerant’.
 Most of the garden plants with which we are familiar produce desiccation-tolerant seeds, which means they can be safely dried for long-term storage.
 Exceptions include many aquatic plants, large-seeded plants, and some trees (such as oaks and buckeyes), many of which produce desiccation-intolerant seeds and will die if allowed to dry.